tsmbland/phd-thesis-scripts/README.md

 - PNG files: individual image panels
 - Illustrator files: one for each thesis figure

 NB.
 Not intended to be directly run on anyone else's machine as you won't have access to the data and some of the links won't work, but may serve as a useful reference.
-That said, all the data is on CAMP so if you were desperate you could probably run everything without too much trouble